mvmolloy/milestone-project-1/README.md

 ## UX
 This website was primarily designed with prospective clients in mind.
 I envisioned my ideal client to be a small business owner looking for a website tailored to their business needs and ethos.

-The design of my site really needed to show them that I can design clean, responsive websites - it needed to showcase a range of skills without bombarding users.
-I needed it to be easy to navigate, and to speak to any prospective clients, and this needed to be true whether they viewed my website on a mobile device, tablet or computer.
+My users needed to experience a website that had a clean, responsive design and showcased a range of skills, but didn't bombard them with effects.
+They needed to find navigating the site an easy and intuitive experience, and this needed to be true whether they viewed my website on a mobile device, tablet or computer.

-As my prospective clients scrolled through my site, I wanted them to get an overview of myself, my ethos and my history.
+As my prospective clients scrolled through my site, I wanted them to get an overview of myself, my ethos and my employment and education history.
 I also wanted them to be able to download my CV if they wanted a more formal representation of this.
 By using project cards, I wanted to show off some of the projects I have done.
 For potential clients and employers that are more technical, I wanted them to be able to access the GitHub repositories for these projects.
 By using client stories, I wanted them to get a sense of the impact these projects had on the individuals and businesses they were designed for.
-Finally, I wanted users to have a way to contact me so we could chat about any potential projects.
-In the footer I have external links to my GitHub, LinkedIn, Twitter and Facebook page, as well as another link to download my CV.
+Finally, after users have made their journey through the webpage, I needed them to have a way to contact me so we could chat about any potential projects.
+In the footer I needed icons that would link the user to my external social media sites, including GitHub, LinkedIn and Twitter, while keeping my own webpage visible.
+I also needed to prompt users with another opportunity to download my CV.

 #### User Stories
 - As a small business owner in need of a website, I want to view a website where I can really get a sense of the designer, what they have done for other businesses and what they can do for me.
 I want a sense that a I will be working with a real person who really cares about the website they will build for me and the impact it will have on my business.

 - As a prospective employer, I just want a way to see my potential employee can develop a good website, view a portfolio of their work, and then download and print their CV, so I can assess their skills and experience and decide on whether to contact them for an interview.

 #### Wireframes